samjaros-stanford/stats-task/README.md

 The questions will require two data sets:

-`MOUD_data.csv`

--   These data come from a hypothetical study of the effect of Medication for Opioid Use Disorder (MOUD) on withdrawal symptoms and subsequent relapse.
+`MOUD_data.csv` - These data come from a hypothetical study of the effect of Medication for Opioid Use Disorder on withdrawal symptoms (withd_scale, higher is more symptoms) and subsequent relapse (did_relapse).

--   `id` is a unique patient identifier.

--   `sex` is the patient's sex.

--   `race` is the patient's race.

--   `tx_group` is the patient's treatment group, either taking MOUD ("MOUD") or not taking MOUD ("no_MOUD").

--   `withd_scale` is an invented scale describing the patient's withdrawal symptoms.
-0 on this scale is no symptoms, and 10 on this scale is the most severe symptoms.

--   `did_relapse` is an indicator of whether the patient relapsed to Opioid Use Disorder while in recovery, either relapsed ("Relapse") or did not relapse ("No Relapse").

-`sleep_data.csv`

--   These data come from the `lme4` package and include a hypothetical sleep study where patients are restricted to three hours of sleep for multiple nights and their reaction times are measured.
+`sleep_data.csv` - These data come from the `lme4` package and include a hypothetical sleep study where patients are restricted to three hours of sleep for multiple nights and their reaction times are measured.
+The first reaction time has no sleep restriction.

--   `Subject` is a unique patient identifier.

--   `Days` is the number of days of sleep deprivation.

--   `Reaction` is the patient's reaction time in milliseconds.

 ## Question 1

-Using the MOUD data set, please run a statistical test to determine the association between MOUD treatment and reported withdrawal symptoms.
-What is the relationship between treatment group and reported withdrawal scale?
-How would you report this relationship in words in a scientific article?
+Most academic papers create a “Table 1” to describe what participants are in their study.
+They normally consist of the different treatment groups across the columns and then relevant characteristics as rows.
+Here are a few examples: [Example 1](https://pmc.ncbi.nlm.nih.gov/articles/PMC4478141/#T1), [Example 2](https://pmc.ncbi.nlm.nih.gov/articles/PMC4866634/#T1).

+Examine the MOUD data set.
+Clean any data points that seem to be errors, documenting the choices you make.
+Calculate the relevant data points in code and put them in a document as a Table 1.

 ## Question 2